The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 When the installer uses this inventory file, all KUMA components are upgraded to version 2.1.3.
 The available services and storage resources are also reconfigured on hosts from the kuma_storage group:

-The upgrade process completely reproduces the installation process.
+The upgrade process mirrors the installation process.

 To migrate KUMA Core to a new Kubernetes cluster: